This is a collaborative post by Ellie Jo with tips on how to start a business later in life.

 It could be wise to start saving as soon as you decide to open a new company so that you have plenty of cash in the bank to use as capital.
 You might find it quite tricky to find any investment as some investors might believe that older entrepreneurs pose a slight risk.
 At least if you do use your own money, you don’t owe anyone else a single penny!

 You will also want some money in savings to use to advertising and promotions.
 Learn about Facebook Playable ads here and how they can help your business.
+There are Google adwords agencies that can help as well.

 Watch Your Stress Levels